About us

 • Perpetual Reservation of the Blessed Sacrament was recovered and defended against attack.

 • the first Religious Community to be successfully established began work here, originally called “The Devonport Sisters” and then known as the Society of the Holy Trinity.
 The first Religious House, St Dunstan’s Abbey, since the Reformation was built by them here.
-Since those beginnings there has been a long standing tradition of the Sisters working in the Parish.

 The daily Mass has been offered without a break since the time of the first incumbent, Fr George Rundle Prynne – and it was maintained even during the disastrous Plymouth blitz and during the work Carried out in 2007 to restore and reorder the parish church.